maarten-pennings/howto/c64chars/readme.md

 direction there are always at least two similar colored pixels.
 This "double pixel policy" is very clear when comparing the C64 and VIC-20 tables above.

-It also meant that the vertical line character with pokecode 0x42, a single line in the VIC-20 had to doubled.
+It also meant that the vertical line character with poke-code 0x42, a single line in the VIC-20 had to doubled.
 But so had 0x5D, and the result is that they are identical on the C64.